RealTimeLogic/Xedge32/doc/source/ADC.rst

 **Example: Continuous Mode with 'data' filter**

 This example shows how to use the continuous mode with the 'data' filter.
 We set fs to the highest possible value and let bl be auto-adjusted.
 The callback prints the length of the binary data, which in this case is 960.
 If you do the math, you will find that bl will be auto-adjusted to 480.
-The data is twice this size since the data contains 16-bit PCM-encoded data.
+The data is twice this size since the data contains 16-bit PCM-encoded values.

 ::